conjurdemos/docker-secrets/README.md

 ## Store the MySQL password

+The MySQL `admin` password will be stored in a Conjur [Variable](http://developer.conjur.net/reference/services/directory/variable), which is a secure, access controlled service for storing and distributing secrets.

-Store the MySQL admin password in a Conjur variable:
+Load the admin password into a Conjur variable like this:

 ```
 $ conjur variable create -v $mysql_password demo/docker/$ns/mysql/password